niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 Statistical significance tests were conducted on all scores to the right of the dashed red line.
 ```

+However, there are a handful of limitations of this method:

+* If two students happen to make the same very unique mistake, it could artificially give them a very high similarity score
+  * This is a *feature*, not a *bug*: if two students make the same *extremely* unique mistake, an instructor should investigate
+* If two students are very *successful* in their cheating, this method would fail to detect their collaboration
+  * There simply won't be enough incorrect responses to detect similarity
+  * In the extreme, if they achieve perfect scores through collaboration, their MESS calculation will be 0
+* If two cheating students have many identical wrong answers, but they happen to pick *popular* wrong answers, their score will be artificially low
+* Thus, this method is *specific* (i.e., high MESS typically implies collaboration), but not *sensitive* (i.e., it can miss true cases of cheating)

+MESS gives us a way of looking at the *uniqueness* of shared incorrect responses,
+but we can actually gain interesting insights from the *number* of shared incorrect responses
+in the context of all incorrect responses they submitted.
 TODO WRITE ABOUT RYG DISTRIBUTION

 We wrote a Python program to perform all pairwise MESS calculations,
 calculate a best-fit [Exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution),
 plot the distribution,
 and perform other downstream analyses on [GitHub](https://github.com/niemasd/MESS).
+The tools in this repository support exams with multiple choice, short answer, math, Parsons, etc. problems:
+they simply perform string equality comparisons between responses.

 ```{glossary}
 Detection